nbarbettini/little-aspnetcore-book/chapters/mvc-basics/create-models.md

 * The **IsDone** property is a boolean (true/false value).
 By default, it will be `false` for all new items.
 Later you'll use write code to switch this property to `true` when the user clicks an item's checkbox in the view.

-* The **Title** property is a string.
+* The **Title** property is a string (text value).
 This will hold the name or description of the to-do item.
+The `[Required]` attribute tells ASP.NET Core that this string can't be null or empty.

 * The **DueAt** property is a `DateTimeOffset`, which is a C# type that stores a date/time stamp along with a timezone offset from UTC.
 Storing the date, time, and timezone offset together makes it easy to render dates accurately on systems in different timezones.